ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - genetic testing

-- if genetic testing is unavailable, transmission electron microscopy (TEM) findings of collagen flowers on skin biopsy can support the clinical diagnosis but cannot confirm it
+- if genetic testing is unavailable, electron microscopy (EM) findings can support the clinical diagnosis

 - vascular imaging – preferably CTA, MRA